rjseymour66/command-line/README.md

 9. Explain any Flush() methods https://pkg.go.dev/text/tabwriter#Writer.Flush
 10. Write a section about designing a client, explaining funcs
 11. Describe how to write Cobra CLI tools w Viper
 12. How do build tags work?
-[Digital Ocean](https://www.digitalocean.com/community/tutorials/customizing-go-binaries-with-build-tags)
+[Digital Ocean](https://www.digitalocean.com/community/tutorials/customizing-go-binaries-with-build-tags).
+They let you include and exclude files from your build and your tests according to different criteria.

 ## Linux stuff